isak-b/console-bot/README.md

 Create entirely new profiles:
 - Create a new folder in `console-bot/profiles/`
 - Add a `config.yaml` file with the settings you wish to use.
-- Add a `bots/` directory with the bots that you wish to include.
+- Add a `assistants/` directory with the assistants that you wish to include.
 - Then, to use the new profile, call either the chat or ask command with the path to your `config.yaml` as an argument, e.g.,:

 ```bash